ArsenijsDanilko/Adsorbase/README.md

 ---

-## 📦 Dependencies
+### 📦 Dependencies

 Adsorbase depends on [plotly](https://dash.plotly.com/) for the interactive graph, and on [dash](https://plotly.com/dash/) for the interface.
 Installation is done through pip.
-Pip should handle them automatically when installing adsorbase.
+Pip should handle all dependencies automatically when installing adsorbase.
 For developers, hatchling, tox and pytest are recommended to build and test the code.

 ---

-## 📌 How to Run
+## Usage

+### 1. Launching the web app

 1. In a python file or Jupyter notebook, import the `launch` function, and call it.